AlgaeBase: Description

 The database is hosted at the National University of Ireland's Ryan Institute, in Galway.
 It includes about all types of algae, as well as one group of flowering plants, the sea-grasses.
 Information about each species' taxonomy, nomenclature and distribution is included, and the algae covered include terrestrial as well as marine and freshwater species, such as seaweeds, phytoplankton, and freshwater algae.
 As of 2019, marine species have the best coverage, including sea-grasses.

 As of 2014 there were nearly 17,000 images, and the database was being used by 2,000–3,000 individual visitors each day.

 As of 2023, there were about 170,000 species and infraspecies in AlgaeBase.

 Support and funding

 The compilation of the data was funded by the Irish Government Department of Education and Science's Programme for Research in Third-level Institutions (PRTLI) 2, 3 and 4 programmes, to the Ryan Institute and the Environmental Change Institute, as well as by Atlantic Philanthropies, and the European Union.

 The synchronisation between AlgaeBase and Aphia was possible through support of the LifeWatch Species Information Backbone.
 LifeWatch, the E-Science European Infrastructure for Biodiversity and Ecosystem Research, is a distributed virtual laboratory, which is used for different aspects of biodiversity research.

 As of 2022, the main sponsors of the database are the Phycological Society of America, the British Phycological Society, the International Phycological Society, and the Korean Phycological Society.
-Programming is carried out by Pier Kuipers and Caoilte Guiry, and Michael Guiry.
+Programming is carried out by Pier Kuipers, Caoilte Guiry, and Michael Guiry.
 Jonathan Guthrie was responsible for programming much of earlier versions.